Advanced-Computer-Lab-2022/Comrades/README.md

 - Indentation was used to assist in identifying control flow and blocks of code.

-- Curley braces are used except for the case where the body of the loop/conditional statement is a single code.
+- Curley braces are used except for the case where the body of the loop/conditional statement is a single line of code.

 - Spaces are not used rather than tabs.